How NFT Law is shaping the future of the NFT art market

 Where Does One Buy NFTs?

 NFTs are now available through various sources.
 This now even includes eBay.
-However, there are at least two very well-known digital art galleries called SuperRare and Nifty Gateway in relation to digital art.
+However, there are at least two very well-known digital art galleries related to digital art, SuperRare and Nifty Gateway.
 However, some of the significant sales have been carried out through recognized auction houses, for example, the Beeple sale above.
 The most popular exchange, though, is OpenSea.

-Now one can find NFTs in the domain of games, music, film, sport, fashion, and collectibles.
+Now one can find NFTs in games, music, film, sport, fashion, and collectables.
 Other uses have been rather sensationalist.
 For example, Jack Dorsey, the CEO of Twitter, minted an NFT of his first tweet, which was sold for $2.9m!

-This happened a few months ago, and since then, NFTs have been embraced by many commercial organizations making different uses of them: This includes the NBA, Dolce Gabbana (who set a staggering $ 6 Million record with their NFT many other commercial businesses.
+This happened a few months ago, and since then, NFTs have been embraced by many commercial organizations making different uses of them, including the NBA Dolce Gabbana (who set a staggering $ 6 Million record with their NFT many other commercial businesses.

 NFTS and Gaming